nushell/nushell.github.io/book/coloring_and_theming.md

 - `PROMPT_INDICATOR_VI_INSERT` = ": "
 - `PROMPT_INDICATOR_VI_NORMAL` = "v "
 - `PROMPT_MULTILINE_INDICATOR` = "::: "
+- `render_right_prompt_on_last_line`: Bool value to enable or disable the right prompt to be rendered on the last line of the prompt

 Example: For a simple prompt one could do this.
 Note that `PROMPT_COMMAND` requires a `block` whereas the others require a `string`.